saattrupdan/saattrupdan.github.io/_posts/2021-05-30-graph-convolutional-neural-networks.md

 Now, how does this help us to generalise the convolution operation to general graphs?
-What we've done here is moved from *shift operations* to *Fourier transforms*, so the next step is generalising the regular Fourier transform to general graphs.
+What we've done here is moved from *shift operations* to *Fourier transforms*, so if we can jump from regular Fourier transforms to *graph* Fourier transforms, then we can access graph convolutions through this detour.

+![We can present this as a diagram, going from convolutions to Fourier transforms, from Fourier transforms to graph Fourier transforms, and finally to graph convolutions](../img/convolution-fourier.jpg)

 ## From Fourier to Graph Fourier